 Generally, a two-sided stone will be all an at-home chef should need and will come with a coarse grit side for the initial sharpening and a fine grit side to smooth things out along the blade.
 Whetstones typically come with directions and normally need to be left soaking in either water or oil before sharpening.

-When purchasing a knife, the knife should state the angle of the blade and whether it is asymmetrical (which is rare and only comes on certain Japanese blades).
+When purchasing a knife, the manufacturer's instructions should state the angle of the blade and whether it is asymmetrical (which is rare and only comes on certain Japanese blades).
 Normally, Western-style knives will have around a 20-degree angle whereas softer Japanese knives are sharper and angled more toward a 15-degree angle.
 Knowing your knife and the degrees of the blade will not only help with sharpening but will help you to understand how it cuts.

 Using whetstones might seem like a lot of work and somewhat counterintuitive at times, luckily it is extremely difficult to mess up a knife on a whetstone.

 The technique of using whetstones is fairly vague and can be adapted in a variety of ways.
 There are devices called angle guards that attach to the backside of the knife to set your knife at the proper height for sharpening.
 Some people also will use coins stacked beneath the blade to create the proper angle on the side of the blade.
 My favorite method when learning is to use a permanent marker along the edge of the blade, and when the mark begins to fade, you know you have the right angle for the job.
+Before starting to use a whetstone at home, place a damp towel underneath the stone on your counter.
+Change the side of the knife you are sharpening after taking the same number of strokes on each side for evenness.

 Using a whetstone is not something that has to be done at a fast pace or with an unreasonable amount of pressure.
 Slowing down and understanding the blade angles and the softness of the steel will help know your knife.

-- Repetiton and Time Commitment: Whetstones can take time to truly master—between finding the right knife angle and building confidence—but this time investment is well worth it.
+- Repetition and Time Commitment: Whetstones can take time to truly master—between finding the right knife angle and building confidence—but this time investment is well worth it.
 You will probably be cooking for the rest of your life, so you might as well know how to sharpen your tools properly when needed.

 - Money Savings: Paying for years of sharpening can add up and increase the monetary investment in your knife.
-By learning how to properly and safely sharpen knives at home, you will save time and money with a small investment into sharpening tools.
+By learning how to properly and safely sharpen knives at home, you will save time and money with a small investment in sharpening tools.

 Taking Your Knives in to Be Sharpened